-Professor Meehan takes his passion for pedagogy and nonfiction writing into his role as Director of Writing, working with faculty and students on all aspects of the college’s writing program.
+Professor Meehan takes his passion for pedagogy and nonfiction writing into his role as Director of Writing, working with faculty and students on teaching and learning writing across the curriculum, and editing the Washington College Review, which publishes exemplary student writing that emerges from the core requirements of Washington College’s writing program.

 He is currently teaching an English 101 course subtitled “The Gutenberg Progenies,” an exploration of the intersections of writing and technology from Frankenstein to Google.
 You can browse the course web site and blog (Comp\Post) to see what he and his students have been reading and writing.
 Other courses include American Environmental Writing, Introduction to Nonfiction, and Transcendentalism.
 Professor Meehan is also excited to be teaching the Humanities course in the Chesapeake Semester.

 On campus, Professor Meehan has served on the Curriculum Committee, the Assessment Committee, as chair of the Humanities division, chair of the Faculty Council, chair of the President’s Task Force on Safety, Social Media, and Campus Culture, and is a past president of Washington College’s chapter of the Phi Beta Kappa Society.

 His current scholarship focuses on the legacy and lessons of Ralph Waldo Emerson, America’s first public intellectual and arguably its greatest essayist.
 Emerson, he contends, remains an important voice for articulating the values of liberal education, particularly of the sort thriving in small liberal arts colleges such as Washington College.